MicrosoftDocs/SupportArticles-docs/includes/sara-note-new-outlook.md

 > [!NOTE]
-> The Microsoft Support and Recovery Assistant isn't applicable to new Outlook for Windows.
+> Microsoft Support and Recovery Assistant scenarios aren't available for new Outlook for Windows.